One fabulous day in Menton France

 For lunch, enjoy some delicious fresh seafood at one of Menton’s many restaurants.
 If you fancy a sophisticated lunch, Mirazur restaurant, awarded 3 Michelin stars, is a great choice.
 For something more casual, head to Place Aux Herbs.

 In the afternoon visit the Jean Cocteau Museum, which is dedicated to the work of the famous artist who spent a lot of time in Menton and left his mark on the town.
+Most of the work was donated by Severin Wunderman, an American who amassed one of the largest collections of Cocteau’s work in the world.

 Next, explore the exotic gardens of Jardin Botanique Exotique Val Rah.
 With over 3000 species of plants, it is one of the most diverse gardens in Europe (due to its location, Menton has a microclimate that favours the growth of tropical plants).